rosafilgueira/mpi4py_examples/README.md

 ## split2.py

 Divides the matrix column-wise.
-Uses SEND and RECV.
+It uses SEND and RECV directives.
 The programmer has to compute the distribution among the processes.
-Gives, all the freedom to the programmer to choose the better distribution.
-One process can have several columns.
-Each process receives the data in a matrix (2Dimensions).
+It gives all the freedom to programmers to choose the distribution of data among processes.
+A process can have several columns.
+Each process receives the data in a matrix shape (2Dimensions).

 	mpiexec -n 10 python split2.py > output_2